 The Stress Connection

 One of the most reported triggers for migraine is stress.
-There is also evidence that stress may contribute to more chronic migraines.1 Stress can wreak havoc on our bodies, whether it’s pressure at work, family issues, or financial concerns.
+There is also evidence that stress may contribute to more chronic migraines,1 often leading to what is known as stress-induced migraines.
+Stress can wreak havoc on our bodies, whether it’s pressure at work, family issues, or financial concerns.
 When stress hormones flood our system, they causes that physiological “fight, flight, or freeze” response you know all too well.2 This biological change can set the stage for a painful migraine attack, especially in those who are predisposed to the condition.
 Stress also leads to muscle tension—chronic muscle tension in the shoulders, neck, and head is associated with migraine headaches.3

 Anxiety and Migraine